-Recent events with the likes of ‘Hombre’ the Gorilla have shown when the borders of a zoos enclose are crossed it can very easily lead to a deadly situation, but this was much difrent.
+Recent events with the likes of ‘Harambe’ the Gorilla have shown that when the borders of a zoo’s enclosure are crossed it can easily lead to a deadly situation.

-In 1990 while enjoying a visit to the zoo in Detroit, Rick Swope did something truly amazing and something highly unadvised but because of it, tragedy was averted.
+In 1990 while enjoying a visit to the zoo in Detroit, Rick Swope did something amazing and yet highly unadvised, but because of it, tragedy was thankfully averted.

-Chimps are generally speaking and in Jo-Jo’s case, unable to swim and the fall was to prove almost fatal.
+Chimps are generally speaking unable to swim, and the fall was to prove almost fatal to Jo-JO.

 “Everyone in the whole place was just standing around watching this monkey drown,” Swope told the Deseret News.
 “When he went down the second time I knew I had to do something.”

-Despite being vehemently warned to keep away from going into the enclosure by a nearby zookeeper, Swope couldn’t stand by and watch such a beautiful creature drown.
-He swiftly scaled a security fence and dived into the water, swimming toward Jo-Jo.
+Despite being adamantly warned to not go into the enclosure by a nearby zookeeper, Swope couldn’t stand by, he swiftly scaled a security fence and dived into the water, and swam toward Jo-Jo.

 You can watch how the dramatic event unfolded in the video below…